Skip to main content

 Gateway Recovery is a micro-community made up of Pallet Homes for our unsheltered community and people experiencing substance use disorder.

-The micro-community, located along Pan American, just south of the Comanche exit, will house 50 people in 46 pallet homes.
+The micro-community, located along Pan American, just south of the Comanche exit, has the capacity to house 50 people in 46 pallet homes.
 This includes 42 single-occupancy homes and four double-occupancy homes for couples.

-People will be able to stay up to 24 months or until they are connected to longer-term recovery housing.
+People stay up to 24 months or until they are connected to longer-term recovery housing.

-Two on-site community rooms will be dedicated to behavioral health treatment, case management, and housing navigation.
+On-site community rooms are dedicated to behavioral health treatment, case management, and housing navigation.

 Why is Recovery Housing Needed?